← All life events

 Food benefits, nutrition education, and breastfeeding support for pregnant/postpartum people, infants, and kids under 5

-Who it’s for: People who already have the Oregon Health Plan, TANF cash help, or SNAP (food benefits) or homes making under about $2,460 a month (for 1 person) — someone pregnant, a new parent, or with a child under 5
+Who it’s for: People who already have the Oregon Health Plan, TANF cash help, SNAP (food benefits), or fdpir or homes making under about $2,460 a month (for 1 person) — someone pregnant, a new parent, or with a child under 5

 See the rule